w3c/wai-tutorials/source/forms/instructions.html.erb.md

 #### Using WAI-ARIA
 {:.ap}

 Another approach is to use the WAI-ARIA `aria-describedby` attribute to associate the instructions with form elements.
-Currently this approach may not be fully supported by all web browsers and assistive technologies.
+At the time of writing, this approach may not be fully supported by all web browsers and assistive technologies.

 {::nomarkdown}
 <%= sample_start %>